Ch3rry-Pi3-AI/LLMOps-Celebrity-Detector/README.md

-# 💬 **Celebrity Q&A Module — LLMOps Celebrity Detector**
+# 🌐 **Web Routing Layer — LLMOps Celebrity Detector**

-This branch introduces the **Q&A reasoning layer** for the LLMOps Celebrity Detector.
+This branch introduces the first **application-layer routing** for the LLMOps Celebrity Detector.
-It adds a dedicated utility for asking follow-up questions about a recognised celebrity using the Groq LLM API.

-With this module, the system now supports a full conversational step after identification, enabling richer interactions and deeper insights.
+It adds a Flask route handler that ties together the entire workflow:

+**image → face detection → celebrity identification → follow-up Q&A**

+This creates the foundation for the project’s interactive web interface and enables users to upload images, view results, and ask questions in a single unified page.

 ## 🗂️ **Project Structure (Updated)**